axibase/atsd/administration/change-data-directory.md

 /opt/atsd/bin/atsd-all.sh start
 ```

-Verify that the old data is available and that the new data is coming in.
+Verify that all old data is available and that any expected new data is incoming.

 Delete the old data and configuration files.